chadwhitacre/openpath/_posts/2024-01-02-introducing-open-path.md

 work and paid closed source work, so I spent the 2010s on a crowdfunding startup I founded called Gittip (later Gratipay).
-Now here in the 2020s my role is Head of Open Source at [Sentry](https://sentry.io/welcome/), an application monitoring company with deep roots in the community.
+Now here in the 2020s my role is Head of Open Source at [Sentry](https://sentry.io/welcome/), an application monitoring company with deep roots in the Open Source community.

 In the past I've published on the [Gittip](https://blog.gittip.com/) and [Gratipay](https://gratipay.news) blogs, as well as [on